 4. Radar

-If you can get your hands on a radar set, spend time playing with the basic features!
-Practice tracking targets and adjusting settings.
+If you can get your hands on a radar set, spend time playing with the basic features.

 5. Chart Symbols